Spectrezz78/Cardastrophy-BETA-/README.md

 HOURGLASS⌛(EPIC):
 1500 Card-Tokens,
 Special Ability: It can be used to instantly skip a round without winning or losing.

+CHIMERA👹🦁🐍 (MYTHIC):
+2500 Card-Tokens,
+Special Ability: All three heads have different methods of attacking.

+Lion: Beats every single card.
+(One time use)
+Goat: Functions like a jester but stalemates instead of losing.
+(One time use)
+Snake: Functions like a dragon but increases the wins scoreboard by 2!
+(One time use)

 Core Features: